Is Social Media Just a Fad?

-Social media marketing takes a lot of time and energy, but it can be difficult to tell whether or not the effort is worth it.
+Social media marketing takes a lot of time and energy, but it can be difficult to tell whether the effort is worth it.
 Unlike other types of Internet marketing, which offer detailed analytics, it’s tough to say how effective social strategies are.

 Although it’s easy to see metrics like likes, shares, and comments, those don’t mean much to marketers who are focused on revenue.
-They certainly show brand awareness and engagement, but it’s difficult to say for sure whether or not that translates into sales.
+They certainly show brand awareness and engagement, but it’s difficult to say for sure whether that translates into sales.
 For one thing, the jury is still out on whether social media marketing actually generates revenue.